 To find out more about the Equality Act, visit the Home Office website

-AGCAS (Association of Graduate Careers Advisory Services) - specialists provide their advice on key diversity issues including gender, race and disability.
-Find out how to identify diversity positive employers, decide how and whether to disclose your circumstances, and get an understanding of your rights.
+Diversity Matters - specialist advice from AGCAS (Association of Graduate Careers Advisory Services) on key diversity issues including gender, race and disability.
+Find out how to identify diversity-positive employers, decide how and whether to disclose your circumstances, and get an understanding of your rights.